sanyaade-mobiledev/telerender/README.md

 Usage
 -----

-Right click a media element on the current web page.
-The "Telerender" popup menu will send the URI of that element to all DLNA renderers known on the network.
+Right click a media element on the current web page, or a link to a media element.
+The "Telerender" popup menu will open a list of all DLNA renderers known on the network, and send the URI of that element to the selected renderer.

 Install